oliveirabruno01/pixel-agi/README.md

 The project consists of two main parts: the Gradio app, which is used to interact with the Pixel-AGI models, and the training/dataset building pipelines, which are used to improve and expand the capabilities of the models.

 Currently, the `skills/train.jsonl` file contains 111 entries (20 recolor, 25 captioning, 11 creation, 5 segmentation, and 50 inpainting).
-The goal is to expand this to at least 1000 high-quality entries by early January.
+The goal is to expand this to at least 1000 high-quality entries by early January. (note: this file is currently not ready for a training job because it has an addition field "type")

 You can find the code to prepare the dataset and to generate the inpainting tasks in the same folder.
 Another utils that I used so far I will upload here after a clean-up.